-If you don’t mind a dog that likes to sing the day away, the Treeing Walker Coonhound is a strikingly agile climber that can easily navigate wild hiking terrain.
-Like her various siblings in the Hound group, Treeing Walker Coonhounds are lively dogs with a keen eye for prey.
-Because of her high hunting drive, she should be kept on a long leash until you’re truly certain she can be trusted around squirrels, birds, and other critters.
+If you do not mind a vocal dog while on a trail, the treeing walker coonhound is a strikingly agile climber that can easily navigate wild hiking terrain.
+Like its various siblings in the hound group, treeing walker coonhounds are lively dogs with a keen eye for prey.
+Because of its high hunting drive, this dog should be kept on a long leash until you are certain it can be trusted around squirrels, birds, and other critters.

 03 of 09